Join MusicHub

 From all the creation and performance and the resulting resonance and recognition of the listeners and the audience, music rights and revenues then arise in a variety of ways.
 It is important to point out that royalties are not automatically paid to you and all those involved.
 It is therefore always a good idea to fix the rights and, if necessary, "register" them using the metadata of the rights holders.

-Get a quick overview of work copyrights and neighbouring rights in video with Ari:
+Get a quick overview of work copyrights and neighbouring rights in the video with Ari:

 Work Copyrights